SMAPPNYU/pysmap/README.md

 *note* `LIST_OF_STOP_WORDS` is optional, it is set to englis hby default

-*returns* a dictionary that har all the top_X terms
+*returns* a dictionary that has all the top_X terms

 #get_tweet_texts